amiller68/iac-experiment/README.md

     - but you certainly can make changes to the DSL directly within the repository similar to how you would with terraform
 - what exactly do we need to keep maintaining in the long run?
   - as awlays, you'll need to do regualr security audits of your dependencies and builds (this is just part of being a software developer)
-  - we don't really need to reason about add-on security patches, as northflank will handle that for us
+  - we don't really need to reason about add-on security patches, as Northflank will handle that for us
-  - we don't really need to reason about RBAC, as northflank will handle that for us
+  - we don't really need to reason about RBAC, as Northflank will handle that for us
-  - we don't really need to put effort into setting up observability, as northflank will handle that for us
+  - we don't really need to put effort into setting up observability, as Northflank will handle that for us
   - we just have to reason about compute and memory for our services and jobs and sensible policies for scaling

 ### Notes

 - i'm sure that a [pipeline](https://northflank.com/docs/v1/application/release/create-a-pipeline-and-release-flow#automatically-run-a-release-flow) could have been useful in orchestrating / defining our workflow, especially against different environments, but for the life of me i couldn't figure out how to get it to work.

-- it seems like the web ui is somewhat difficient in comparison to the very expansive API and CLI that the northflank team has built out.
+- it seems like the web ui is somewhat difficient in comparison to the very expansive API and CLI that the Northflank team has built out. i should really investigate this more to come to a fairer assessment of Northflank.

 ## Conclusion

 i think it makes sense to start by comparing our two strategies along the same axes we evaluated them on:

 - setup
-  - this is an easy win for northflank, the time to a PoC single environment deployment is about 1 engineering day or less, as compared to 2-3 engineering days for terraform.
+  - this is an easy win for Northflank, the time to a PoC single environment deployment is about 1 engineering day or less, as compared to 2-3 engineering days for terraform.
 - iac
   - terraform is a clear winner here, as it's a declarative language that allows you to plan and preview your infrastructure changes before committing them to the repo.
-  - northflank is not declarative, so you can't really plan your infrastructure changes before committing them to the repo.
+  - Northflank is not declarative, so you can't really plan your infrastructure changes before committing them to the repo.
 - structure
-  - there's not a clear winner here
+  - terraform
-  - terraform allows you to compose your infrastructure into modules and manage state in a single bucket. it allows for high levels of expressivity and customization.
+    - allows you to compose your infrastructure into modules and manage state.
+    - it allows for high levels of expressivity and customization.
-  - that expressivity has a price, as terraform is orders of magnitude more complex than northflank's DSL. we had to set up VPCs, security groups, IAM roles, etc. This is not an undertaking for the faint of heart OR anyone who hasn't already cut their teeth on AWS.
+    - that expressivity has a price, as terraform is an order of magnitude more complex than Northflank's DSL.
+      -  we had to set up VPCs, security groups, IAM roles, etc.
+      -  This is not an undertaking for the faint of heart OR anyone who hasn't already cut their teeth on AWS.
     - our terraform codebase clocks in at almost 1400 lines of HCL
+  - Northflank
-  - northflank cuts out a lot of unneccesary complexity setting up networking, security groups, etc.
+    - cuts out a lot of unneccesary complexity setting up networking, security groups, etc.
+    - implements a 'secure by default' policy, so you don't have to worry about setting up security groups, IAM roles, etc.
-  - our northflank template clocks in at about 400 lines of JSON
+    - our Northflank template clocks in at about 400 lines of JSON
       - (honestly that seems kinda verbose for what we actually customize in our infrastructure)
 - maintainability
+  - AWS-IaC
-  - AWS-IaC can be a bit of a beast, and, if not a full time dev ops engineer, you're probably going someone on your team to own it.
+    - can be a bit of a beast, and, if not a full time dev ops engineer, you're probably going to need someone on your team to own it.
-  - northflank is a bit easier to maintain, as it's a bit more opinionated and doesn't require as much setup. devs can just focus on writing code and not worry about the underlying infrastructure.
-  - with AWS-IaC, you're going to need to have a good understanding of the infrastructure and how it's composed. but having that will enable you a lot more flexibility and customization if that's what you need.
-If you're after specific aws resources as well (such as SES, cloudfront, etc) then not having to manage that through a northflank integration might be a solid reason to go with terraform.
+    - but you will buy yourself a good deal more flexibility and customization if that's what you need.
-  - northflank is more restrictive, but will probably meet 80% of your needs out of the box without much work or wrangling. you might have to do a bit more work reading docs and figuring out how to do things if you're already familiar with aws and setting up your own deployments.
+    - a nice plus is that you'll be able to stay almost entirely within your IDE or editor of choice when writing your infrastructure.
+    - you can access a lot of documentation, examples, tools, and best practices, and LLMs are very helpful at aiding you in reasoning about and implementing your infrastructure.
+  - Northflank
+    - is definitely easier to get off the ground
+    - you might find yourself somewhat restricted by:
+      - the DSL
+      - the platform offerings
+        - e.g. if you need a specific AWS resource that isn't available through a Northflank integration, you're going to have to roll your own and integrate it manually. you'd probably end up writing terraform anyway.
+      - wanting to do things 'your way'
+    - no one person on your team is going to need domain expertise in AWS / terraform to make changes to your infrastructure, since you can use the UI to make changes to your infrastructure.

+It's impossible to say which strategy is better, as it's going to depend on your specific use case and how much control you need over your infrastructure, how big your team is, and how much time you want to spend to get to PoC.

+I could see a scenario where you're working on a small project with a small team and you want to get something working quickly.
+In that case, Northflank would be the way to go. the platform meets 80% of needs in a matter of hours. this is a huge win for developers who want to get running quickly, especially if they don't already have experience with AWS or terraform. as you keep using the platform, you'll definitely get to something more bespoke than what I was able to implement here, and I have a hunch that Northflank's API and CLI offerings will be incredibly helpful in that regard.
+This seems like a no-brainer choice for teams without devops expertise and are willing to grow their capabilities with the platform (which is also adding new features and integrations all the time).

+If you like having a lot of control, can see yourself needing specific cloud resources, or just want a cleaner developer experience, then terraform is probably the way to go.
+Be aware that this choice will require a larger up front and continuous time investment to both get to a working state and to maintain your infrastructure.
+It would be helpful to figure out whether or not you can get this to a stable state, and then devote an engineering day or so to maintaining it every 2 week cycle or so (auditing performance, improving workflows, launching new infrastructure, etc).
+If you're a small team or company, it might also be helpful to have a dedicated person on your team who can own the infrastructure.
+You should possibly also roadmap a devops engineer role on your team to help you maintain your infrastructure down the line as your team grows, you deploy more services, or otherwise need to harden your infrastructure. i don't think i can recommned this approach if you don't already have terraform experience, don't have a strong requirment to use AWS, or someone on your team who can own the infrastructure. but if all those things are true, and arriving at a mature, stable infrastructure posture is a priority, then i consider it a very defensible choice.

 ## other notes / considerations

 - we're not at all testing how to manage multiple environments or deploy pipelines here! both are enitrely possible with both strategies, but we have not evaluated how big of a pain it is to do so.

-- my motivation in expoloring both of these strategies is very conciously oriented towards scale and access to specific aws / northflank resources. you should dismiss both of these solutions out of hand if either:
-  - scaling
-  - or access to specific aws / northflank resources

-  are not *well motivated, sensible, or otherwise necessary* requirements for your project. at best, go setup a persistent ec2 and a docker composition and call it a day. i'm a big advocate of [kamal](https://kamal-deploy.org/) for just this reason.